 Wild Carpet python snake scientifically known as Morelia spilota belongs to the family Boidae (pythons).
 It can grow upto 4 m in length, however, most of them cannot exceed more than 2.5 m.

 Talking about appearance, these snake species are well camouflaged that are mostly appear in olive to brown skin along with cream blotches which allow them to hide among leaf litter in tree hollows, logs, and rocky crevices.
-The snake species mostly feed in dark and feed on rats, possums, and birds.
+The snake species mostly feed in the dark and feed on rats, possums, and birds.
 Wild Carpet Pythons also known as carpet snakes can live everywhere in Australia except Tasmania.

 Also Read: Top 10 Black And White Snakes In The World